Snowflake-Labs/schemachange/README.md

 * You will need to have a recent version of python 3 installed
 * You will need to have the latest [Snowflake Python driver installed](https://docs.snowflake.com/en/user-guide/python-connector-install.html)
 * You will need to create the change history table used by schemachange in Snowflake (see [Change History Table](#change-history-table) above for more details)
-    * First, you will need to create a database to store your change history table (schemachange will not help you with this)
+    * First, you will need to create a database to store your change history table (schemachange will not help you with this).
+For your convenience, [initialize.sql file](demo/provision/initialize.sql) has been provided to get you started.
+Feel free to align the script to your organizations RBAC implementation.
+The [setup_schemachange_schema.sql](demo/provision/setup_schemachange_schema.sql) file is provided to set up the target schema that will host the change history table for each of the demo projects in this repo.
+Use it as a means to test the required permissions and connectivity in your local setup.
     * Second, you will need to create the change history schema and table.
 You can do this manually (see [Change History Table](#change-history-table) above for the DDL) or have schemachange create them by running it with the `--create-change-history-table` parameter (just make sure the Snowflake user you're running schemachange with has privileges to create a schema and table in that database)
 * You will need to create (or choose) a user account that has privileges to apply the changes in your change script
     * Don't forget that this user also needs the SELECT and INSERT privileges on the change history table